MetaMask/snaps/packages/controllers/src/permissions/README.md

   },
 };

-const permissionSpecifications = {
+// The property names of this object must be target keys. const permissionSpecifications = {
   wallet_getSecretArray: {
     // i.e. the restricted method name
     target: 'wallet_getSecretArray',
+    allowedCaveats: [
+      'filterArrayResponse',
+    ],
     methodImplementation: (
       _args: RestrictedMethodOptions<RestrictedMethodParameters>,
     ) => {
       return ['secret1', 'secret2', 'secret3'];
+    },
+  },

+  // This is a namespaced restricted method. wallet_getSecret_*: {
+    target: 'wallet_getSecret_*',
+    methodImplementation: (
+      args: RestrictedMethodOptions<RestrictedMethodParameters>,
+    ) => {
+      // The "method" is the string method name that was externally requested,
+      // and the "*" in the target key for this method will be replaced with
+      // some string whose value should affect the behavior of this method.
+      //
+      // "context" contains the origin of the requester and anything attached
+      // by the host during permission request processing. const { method, context } = args;

+      const secretName = method.replace('wallet_getSecret_', '');
+      return context.getSecret(secretName);
     },
   },
 };